jonzia/LSTM_Network/README.md

-# LSTM Network v1.2.1
+# LSTM Network v1.2.2

 ## Overview
 LSTM network implemented in Tensorflow designed for time-series prediction and classification.
 Check out the [demo](https://youtu.be/DSzegLte0Iw) and [design blog](https://www.jonzia.me/projects/fog-problem)!

 ## Description
 This program is an LSTM network written in Python for Tensorflow.
 The architecture of the network is fully-customizable within the general framework, namely an LSTM network trained with a truncated BPTT algorithm where the output at each timestep is fed through a fully-connected layer to a variable number of outputs.
 The the input pipeline is a rolling-window with offset batches with customizable batch size and truncated BPTT length.
 The error is calculated via `tf.nn.sigmoid_cross_entropy` and reduced via `tf.train.AdamOptimizer()`.
-This architecture was designed to solve time-series classification of data in one of two categories, though the model can be easily expanded in situations where there is more than one category.
+This architecture was designed to solve time-series classification of data in two or more categories, either one-hot or binary-encoded.

 Included with the LSTM program are Matlab and Python programs for processing .csv datasets and graphically analyzing the trained network.
-This package includes the UC Irvine Freezing of Gait data repository (converted to .csv file format) for which this program was designed as well as a *testdata.csv* file formatted for testing network function.
+This package includes the UC Irvine Freezing of Gait data repository (converted to .csv file format) for which this program was designed. *FeatureExtraction.m* contains code designed for pre-processing the provided FoG data, however the data processing section may be adapted for any purpose.
+The same is true of *NetworkAnalysis.m*, which contains code designed for visualizing network performance for 3 (one-hot) to 8 (binary-encoded) categories of classification, though it may also be adapted for any purpose.

 ![Tensorboard Graph](https://github.com/jonzia/LSTM_Network/blob/master/Media/Graph120.PNG)